thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

   (< a-number 6))
 </code></pre>

 Delimiters such as parens and square brackets must be balanced for code to be valid.
-Indentation has no meaning in this language but it can be used to make grouping more obvious.
+Indentation has no meaning in this language but it can be used to make the structure of a program more obvious.
 We can now use our new function just as we would a built-in like +.

 <pre><code class="language-klipse">
 ((fn [a-number] (< a-number 6))